 To schedule a free consultation, please contact us by calling (888) 395-7234 or filling out our quick contact form.

 According to the book After the Crash: Psychological Assessment and Treatment of Survivors of Motor Vehicle Accidents, motor vehicle accidents are the leading cause of post-traumatic stress disorder.
 Some symptoms directly attributed to a car accident can include an ongoing feeling of uneasiness, anxiety about being in a vehicle, nightmares, or ongoing memories of the accident you can’t stop thinking about.

 Post-traumatic stress disorder (PTSD) is a disorder that occurs when an individual experiences a horrifying or dangerous event.
 Symptoms can occur within three months of the initial date of the accident.
 It is also possible for PTSD to emerge years after the unfortunate event.
 In order to identify PTSD, symptoms must last longer than a month, along with drastically affecting an individual’s life.

-A 2012 study found that the moment your life is in danger is the strongest predictor for PTSD 6 months after the initial date of the incident.
-Similarly, another study found that avoidance behavior, suppression of thoughts, rumination, and dissociation were most strongly connected to PTSD symptoms about 2 to 6 months after an accident.
+According to the Journal of Anxiety Disorders, the moment your life is in danger is the strongest predictor for PTSD 6 months after the initial date of the incident.
+Similarly, the Journal of Consulting and Clinical Psychology found that avoidance behavior, suppression of thoughts, rumination, and dissociation were most strongly connected to PTSD symptoms about 2 to 6 months after an accident.

 According to the National Center for PTSD, 7 or 8 out of every 100 people will experience PTSD.
 Moreover, women are more likely than men to develop PTSD.